anrobertson/SQL-book-study/README.md

 ## Project Description
 This study was used to determine which books held popularity amoung the data found in the provided CSV file.
-*Disclaimer- Due to Goodreads no longer issuing new developer keys for their public developer API, this information was last updated December 8th, 2020.
+<br>*Disclaimer- Due to Goodreads no longer issuing new developer keys for their public developer API, this information was last updated December 8th, 2020.

 ## Technologies used:
 * SQL